kenvpt/terraform-iaac-ken/module_gitlab/README.md

 ------------------------------------------------------------------------------------------
+When ready to deploy the infrastructure, type:
+1. terraform init
+2. terraform apply (terraform version .12)

   This is the page you should see when you put your domain or the ec2's IP on the browser.
   You enter new password here.